 You're probably used to all the cool stuff a Virgin Media connection offers you, so you'll want to switch to something as similar as you can.
 It's always best to see what providers are available in your new postcode before you make a decision, but here are our recommendations.

-Sadly, no other major provider can offer broadband with speeds up to 200Mb like Virgin Media can.
-It's more common for up to 76Mb fibre optic broadband to be available nationwide, which should be more than fast enough - and a whole host of providers offer this speed, including BT, Sky, TalkTalk, Plusnet, and EE.
+Sadly, no other major provider can offer broadband with average speeds of 362Mb like Virgin Media can.
+It's more common for average speeds of 67Mb fibre optic broadband to be available nationwide, which should be more than fast enough - and a whole host of providers offer this speed, including BT, Sky, TalkTalk, Plusnet, and EE.

-If you're very lucky you may be moving into a building with a Hyperoptic line, which can get as fast as 1Gb; or if you're even luckier you might be moving to an area where BT is trialling its 300Mb G-fast tech.
+If you're very lucky you might even be moving to an area where BT is trialling its 300Mb G-fast tech.
+Virgin Media also offer business broadband packages.

 Virgin Media has some pretty comprehensive telly services, but Sky TV offers even more channels.
 Plus, because it's received via satellite dish, you can get it almost anywhere.
 When you consider Sky Go and Sky Q boxes, Sky's TV packages are the most similar to Virgin Media's.